kyverno/website/content/en/docs/writing-policies/mutate.md

 By default, the above policy will not be applied when it is installed.
 This behavior can be configured via `mutateExistingOnPolicyUpdate` attribute.
 If you set `mutateExistingOnPolicyUpdate` to `true`, Kyverno will mutate the existing secret on policy CREATE and UPDATE AdmissionReview events.

-Note that the mutate existing rules are force reconciled every hour by default regardless of `mutateExistingOnPolicyUpdate` settings.
-The reconciliation interval can be customized through use of environment variable `BACKGROUND_SCAN_INTERVAL` of the background controller.

 ```yaml
 apiVersion: kyverno.io/v1
 kind: ClusterPolicy